CalCOFI/rCRUX/README.md

                  organism = c("1476529", "7776"), return_table = FALSE)

-# Output .csv files are automatically created at this path based on the arguments passed to get_blast_seeds
+# Two output .csv files are automatically created at this path based on the arguments passed to get_blast_seeds.
+One includes taxonomy the other does not.
-# A unique taxonomic rank summary file is also generated.
-If a taxonomic rank catergory contains NA's, they will be counted as a single unique rank.
+# A unique taxonomic rank summary file is also generated (e.g. the number of unique phyla, class, etc in the blast hits).
+If a taxonomic rank category contains NA's, they will be counted as a single unique rank.
 # Note that using default parameters only 1047 hits are returned from NCBI's primer blast.
 # Sequence availability in NCBI for a given taxid is a limiting factor.
 ```
 [Modifying defaults can increase the number of returns by orders of magnitude.](#Search-options)

 **rcrux_blast**
-Searches are based on randomly sampling unique taxonomic groups for a given rank from the get_blast_seeds output table.
+Iterative searches are based on randomly sampling unique taxonomic groups for a given rank from the get_blast_seeds output table to create a set of blast seeds.
 For example, the default is to randomly sample one read from each genus.
-The user can select any taxonomic rank present in the get_blast_seeds output table, and should choose a rank that can be feasibly run in their environment (e.g. 20K + reads are too memory intensive for many laptops, and some targets return large numbers of hits that can max out RAM), and provide the user sufficient resolution.
-If there are 1,000 (or user defined max_to_blast) or fewer blast seeds to process, for a given round of blasting, the entire blast seeds table will be blasted.
+The user can select any taxonomic rank present in the get_blast_seeds output table.
+The number of seeds selected may exceed the users available RAM, and for that reason the user can choose the maximum number of reads to blast at one time (max_to_blast, default = 1000). rcrux_blast will subsample each set of seeds based on max_to_blast and process all seeds before starting a new search for seeds to blast.

 ```
 seeds_path <- '/my/rCRUX_output_directory/12S_V5F1_primerTree_output_with_taxonomy.csv'
 # this is output from get_blast_seeds